shivam005/Important-Notes/IMP-Questions.md

 # What is WebSocket API?
 The WebSocket API is an advanced technology that makes it possible to open a two-way interactive communication session between the user's browser and a server.
 With this API, you can send messages to a server and receive event-driven responses without having to poll the server for a reply.

+# What is JSR (Java Specification Request) Annotations ?
+JSR annotations are part of the Java standard, and they play a significant role in improving code readability, maintainability, and portability by providing a standard way to express various semantics and configurations in Java applications.
+Developers can also create custom annotations to suit their specific needs, but JSR annotations represent the set of standard annotations provided by the Java platform.
+Eg; @Resource @PostConstruct @PreDestroy @Nullable @Inject @Entity @GeneratedValue etc.